phaserjs/phaser/README.md

 * Tween.update wouldn't dispatch an `onLoop` signal for Tweens with just one child, such as those created via Tween.to with -1 as the repeat value (thanks @ForgeableSum #2407)
 * Arcade.Body's speed property was only set when the body moved, it now updates regardless (thanks @mark-henry #2417)
 * Camera.position would return the view rectangles centerX/Y coordinates, instead of view.x/y (which is what Camera.x/y returns), so it has been updated to return view.x/y instead (thanks @kamparR #2120)
+* Passing a BitmapData to a TileSprite as a texture would fail if the BitmapData had not been previously added to the cache.
+It now uses the new frameData property (thanks @mzamateo @lucap86 #2380)

 ### Pixi Updates